- NicoleDeRosa

 Have you ever had Vegan Alfredo?
-This Alfredo recipe tastes absolutely delicious and can be at your table in just about 25 minutes.
+This Alfredo recipe tastes absolutely delicious + can be at your table in just about 25 minutes.
 Made with a spin on the usual creamy Alfredo sauce, I've made a simple version that is nourishing with broccoli florets.
 This recipe does not only taste super yummy but is healthy for you too!
 It also definitely satisfies all your cravings for a creamy, cheesy Alfredo pasta!

 Ingredients